mlesnoff/JchemoData.jl/README.md

 ### **ozone**

-[Ozone](https://cran.r-project.org/web/packages/mlbench/index.html) data.
+[Ozone](https://cran.r-project.org/web/packages/mlbench/index.html) dataset.
 A data frame with 366 observations on 13 variables, each observation is one day:
 1. Month: 1 = January, ..., 12 = December
 2. Day of month
 3. Day of week: 1 = Monday, ..., 7 = Sunday